Sotera/distributed-louvain-modularity/README.md

 -----------
 A small example is included to verify installation and the general concept in the 'example' directory.

-To run, simply call ./run_example.sh from the 'example' directory.
+To run, go to the example directory and type

+> ./run_example.sh

 Other Information
 -----------------